 Placement sites accept CPR certification from most agencies in Canada.
-Students have taken courses provided by agencies such as the following:
+In the past, students have taken courses provided by agencies such as the following:

 - The Canadian Red Cross

 - Heart and Stroke Foundation

 - Lifesaving Society

 - St. John's Ambulance

 Mask-Fit Testing